ParallelMaths/parallel/pages/7-08-tricky-parking-problem.md

 In the meantime, here is a question from a London school, posed to its students earlier this year.

 ::: problem id=2_1 marks=2
 __2.1__ Donald is standing on some scales, holding his cat and dog.
 The reading on the scales is 102kg.
 Donald weighs 60kg more than the combined weight of his cat and dog.
 The cat's weight is equivalent to 60% of the dog's weight.
 How much, in kg, does the dog weigh?
+(Perfect answer - please do not round up/down any decimal places)

 <input solution="13.125"/> kg